shoWtheMAN/shoWtheMAN/README.md

 <h2>Introduction</h2>

-<p>I'm learning and i want to document it and it would be awsome to receive some feedback.</p>
+<p>I'm learning and i want to document it and it would be awesome to receive some feedback.</p>

 <h4>Lighning projects</h4>